 Guidelines for Building Garden Suites

 Building a garden suite in Toronto involves several key steps, from initial planning to final inspection.
-The City of Toronto has established guidelines to assist property owners in navigating this process effectively:
+The City of Toronto has guidelines to assist property owners with this process:

 Summary